Acertig/kitsune/README.md

 ### Post-release:
 - Even more refactoring.
-- Simple GUI to download media using the wrapper.
+- Tweaks and changes for the http handler.
 Special thanks to hentai-chan for sharing the API endpoints.
 They were necessary for this async version of the wrapper to work.